The ACT Government provides various forms of assistance for paying rates:

 In addition to getting a rebate, eligible special disability trusts may defer all or part of the balance of their total rates charges after they’ve deducted the rebate.
 We charge a relatively low rate of interest on deferred amounts.

-To apply for a deferral of charges, please complete the Rates Deferral (Pensioner) Application.
+To apply for a deferral of charges, please complete the Rates Deferral (Pensioner) Application (external site).

 If you’re a property owner and you’re receiving unemployment or other benefits, or suffering significant financial hardship, you can apply to defer payment of the rates charges for your home.
 We charge a relatively low rate of interest on deferred amounts.